HLBarker/MachineLearningPortfolio/PredictingBreastCancer/README.md

 ### Results and interpretation

 Modeling shows that a only a modest number (eight) of breast tumor/lump characteristics are needed to accurately assess whether the tumor is benign or malignant.
-This machine learning approach could be applied to help detect and diagnose breast cancer in hospitals and clinics.
+This machine learning approach could be applied to help quickly detect and diagnose breast cancer in hospitals and clinics.

 ### Next steps